 4. Just Mercy

 Just Mercy is based on the true story of Bryan Stevenson, a civil rights attorney, and Walter McMillan, his client who was wrongfully convicted of the murder of a white woman.
 The movie depicts Stevenson’s fight to clear McMillan’s name despite the racism and legal and political hurdles the two face along the way.
-For the month of June, Warner Bros. has made it free to rent across multiple platforms in the hope that it will educate viewers about systemic racism.

 This 2017 documentary provides first-hand accounts of the Ferguson uprising after the wrongful death of Michael Brown in 2014.
 It features Brown’s parents, as well as prominent activists and leaders from the movement.
 “Whose Streets? doesn’t pretend to solve any problems, only illuminate those that are happening every day.
 It’s a documentary that lives and breathes in the here and now,” says one critic.

 Another powerful film directed by Ava DuVernay, Selma depicts the Selma to Montgomery voting rights marches that took place in 1965.
 Critics applaud David Oyelowo’s portrayal of Martin Luther King Jr., as well as the film’s illuminating portrait of the important moment in Civil Rights history.